This shop has been compensated by Inmar Intelligence and its advertiser. All opinions are mine alone. #HeartHealthyMazola

 - In the meantime, wash and julienne the bell peppers and onion.

-- Heat a skillet on medium heat and add a tbsp of oil to the skillet.***
+- Heat a skillet on medium heat and add a tablespoon of oil to the skillet.***

 - Wait for the skillet to get hot and add the corn tortillas.